RobotZapa/MakeAutoDebug/README.md

 A terminal is good but not required.
 Without one, it will simply wait for timeout of all tests; however, that timeout is reset by any other test running.
 Default timeout is set at the top of the file.

+There is a limitation at the moment that prevents more than one fix from being triggered by the same line of output with detect.